-At the end of each session, your group will spend some time summarizing some of the key themes of the conversation.
-After each session-or at the end of the Bible study process-the scribe in your group will pass along up to three insights, comments, or questions (15-150 words each) for each of the discussion prompts that are identified by a
+The group will share relevant insights, comments, and questions from the five prompts.
+At the end of each session, the group will spend time summarizing some of the key themes of the conversation, which the scribe will record.
+After each session-or at the end of the Bible study process-the scribe will pass along up to three insights, comments, or questions (15-150 words each) for each of the discussion prompts that are identified by a specific verse or verses and then submit them online using this website.
+Please submit your notes within 2 weeks of your final meeting.
+The online submission form will close June 1, 2023.